 Senate Armed Services Committee chairman Carl Levin, D-Mich., called the 300 advisers a “reasonable step,” but said “we should be extremely cautious” about additional actions “such as airstrikes” without unified agreement from Iraqis.

 Rep. Adam Schiff of California, the top Democrat on the House Armed Services Committee, warned of “mission creep,” and said that while he supports the limited action announced Thursday, the United States “should not get involved in another land war in the Middle East.
-We have spent enough in both lives and money.”iran - United States - North America - United States military - United States government - Middle East - Barack Obama - John Boehner - Iraq - John Kerry - Joe Biden - Carl Levin - Nouri al-Maliki - Iraq government - Adam Schiff - Iran government - Baghdad - Iraqi armed forces
+We have spent enough in both lives and money.”iran - United States military - United States government - Middle East - Barack Obama - John Boehner - Iraq - John Kerry - Joe Biden - Carl Levin - Nouri al-Maliki - Iraq government - Adam Schiff - Iran government - Baghdad - Iraqi armed forces